 ARTICLE 8.
-To see if the Town will vote to transfer and appropriate from Free Cash the sum of \$50,000 to be expended by the Town Administrator, with the advice of the Select Board, to engage the consulting services of professional advisors to assist the Emergency Response Advisory Committee's charge to complete a comprehensive analysis on the Town's three-tiered emergency response program, and identify strategies to improve service through efficiencies and reduced emergency response times, or take any other action thereon.
+To see if the Town will vote to transfer and appropriate from Free Cash the sum of \$50,000 to be expended by the Town Administrator, with the advice of the Select Board, to engage the consulting services of professional advisors to assist the Emergency Response Advisory Committee's charge to complete a comprehensive analysis of the Town's three-tiered emergency response program, and to identify strategies to improve service through efficiencies and reduced emergency response times, or take any other action thereon.

-Emergency Response Advisory Committee recommends adoption of this article
+Sponsored and supported by the Select Board Finance Committee recommends adoption of this article Emergency Response Advisory Committee recommends adoption of this article